 SIEM technology provides:

-- SIM — log management and compliance reporting
+- SIM — Log management, analytics and compliance reporting

 SIEM technology is typically deployed to support three primary use cases:

 - Threat management — Real-time monitoring and reporting of user activity, data access and application activity, in combination with effective ad hoc query capabilities

 - Compliance — Log management and compliance reporting